Monday or Tuesday

 Monday or Tuesday is a 1921 short story collection by Virginia Woolf published by The Hogarth Press.
 1000 copies were printed with four full-page woodcuts by Vanessa Bell.
 Leonard Woolf called it one of the worst printed books ever published because of the typographical mistakes in it.
 Most mistakes were corrected for the US edition published by Harcourt Brace.
-It contained eight stories:
+It contains eight stories: